aws-samples/aws-simple-streaming-webapp/README.md

 ### Step D. Test your live stream with your browser
 Select your preferred camera and audio input and click on Go Live!
+{{% /notice %}}
+You might need to allow your browser to open the WebSocket URL HTTPS self-signed certificate.
+The broadcaster app will check the connection state, showing the status of the socket connection.
+If the browser blocks the connection, an action button to open the URL will be displayed.
+{{% /notice %}}

 <img src="doc/golive.png" alt="Application live" />